Ministry of Interior (Kuwait): Organization and activities

-The major responsibilities of the ministry are public security, and law and order.
+The major responsibilities of the ministry are public security, and maintenance of law and order.
 The major internal security organization under the ministry is the national police.
 The ministry is also responsible for managing the election process together with the ministry of justice.

 The ministry has 48 service centers and 62 police stations in Capital, Farwaniya, Jahra, Hawalli, Ahmadi, and Mubarak Al Kabir regions across Kuwait.
 In 2008, a rehabilitation center was launched in the ministry in order to deal with those Kuwaiti citizens holding radical religious views.
 The ministry established special teams consisting of members of non-governmental organizations to eliminate vote-buying before the 2012 general elections.

+The ministry in 2024 has been working to combat the surge of drugs, holding those accountable for forgery in citizenship and those with dual citizenships, to implement and pass through new traffic laws, building its data base with the biometric system and many other things.